luuuuk/home-data/README.md

 ### Flutter Application

 The flutter application provides a simple interface to display the data of the last 24 hours.
 A server request at `serverIP:3001/recentData` will return the data needed.
-This request will be fired upon start of the app and upon pull-to-refresh inside the app.
+This request will be fired upon start of the app and upon pull-to-refresh inside the app. **NOTE: the server IP address in the project files is in a local network, remember to change it accordingly.**

 Screenshots of the app: